priyadarshi/Applozic-Chat-SDK-Documentation/README.md

   ####Open Activity on tap of toolbar in Chat Screen

-  Add the following in your androidmanifes.xml
+  Add the following in your androidmanifest.xml

   Code
   ```